Sina-KH/TonCoin-Wallet-iOS-Contest/README.md

 :white_check_mark: App size (the final universal `.ipa file`) is **around 6 megabytes**.

-## :weary:  Known issues / Missing features
+## :weary:  Known issues / Missing features / Notices

-- [ ] **WIP:** `Wallet versions logic` is not implemented yet, and the settings ui only shows the `v3R2` wallet version.
+- [ ] **WIP Feature:** `Wallet versions logic` is not implemented yet, and the settings ui only shows the `v3R2` wallet version.
 I've tried to implement this feature inside the app using `tonlib` / `tonutils-go` / `tongo library` and `ton kotlin` but all of them had some issues that prevented me to add this feature in contest's limited time.
+- [ ] **Notice:** I've implemented lock screen, but because the original logic of the app uses keychain hardware encryption, so for lower-level access, like showing the recovery phrase, the app still depends on the iOS unlock mechanism.
 - [x] **Fixed:** If you change/remove passcode of the device, the app forces you to re-import or create a new wallet, but after that, on restarts, the app still shows the same error.
 This issue exists from the original application wallet record checks.
 **Solution:** Fixed by using latest records from the storage to check wallet status!
 We can consider removing old records, also.